- Recreation & Parks

 INCREDI-BOWLS Bowling League

 Bowling League for Special Needs is a 6-week bowling league for persons with developmental disabilities ages 5 and up.
-League play takes place on Saturdays during the months of February through March.
+League play takes place on Tuesdays from 4-5:30pm during the months of February through March.
 The League will take place at Buffaloe Bowl in Mebane.
 The cost is $40 per bowler which includes 2 games and shoe rentals each Tuesday.
 Also included is a league t-shirt and trophy.
 Come join us for 6-weeks of fun and learn a new skill!
 The next league will take place in 2023.